KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 *Liquid Methane and LOx is midway between RP-1/LOx and LH2/LOx: lower performance than hydrolox but denser, and less cryogenic.

 *Various hypergolics.
 They are various nitrogen-based storable (but highly toxic) liquid fuels.
 They perform less well than RP-1/LOx (about 95% the specific impulse for modern hypergolics), but are slightly denser and non-cryogenic: they can be stored for months at a time.
 Given their advantage in density, in actual use they are better than 95% as efficient--tankage for them masses much less.
 Further, another key advantage is that they do not need ignition: hypergolic means that if the two substances are put in contact, they will burn with no outside trigger.
-N2O4 is the highest-performing oxidizer; MMH and Aerozine-50 are the highest-performing fuels (UDMH is more stable but has slightly worse performance).
-Other oxidizers (Nitric Acid, Nitrous Oxide) have lower performance, especially when used with a mixture of Amines rather than a hydrazine derivative like MMH, AZ50, or UDMH.
-N2O4 and MMH (or another fuel) is often used for high-performance bipropellant RCS (Gemini, Apollo, Shuttle, etc.).
+NTO is the highest-performing oxidizer; MMH and Aerozine50-50 are the highest-performing fuels (UDMH is more stable but has slightly worse performance).
+Other oxidizers (Nitric Acid, Nitrous Oxide) have lower performance, especially when used with a mixture of Aniline rather than a hydrazine derivative like MMH, AZ50, or UDMH.
+NTO and MMH (or another fuel) is often used for high-performance bipropellant RCS (Gemini, Apollo, Shuttle, etc.).

 *Kerosene and Hight-Test Peroxide is hypergolic when the HTP is heated and run over a catalyst bed.
 It's storable, non-toxic, very dense, but has lower performance than kerolox.

-*Alcohol (75% Ethanol, 25% Water) and LOx was used before kerolox; it is worse in just about every respect compared to kerolox.
+*Ethanol75 (75% Ethanol, 25% Water) and LOx was used before kerolox; it is worse in just about every respect compared to kerolox.

 *Hydrazine, Nitrous Oxide, and HTP can be used as monopropellants.
 Hydrazine has by far the highest performance, but is very toxic.